department-of-veterans-affairs/vagov-content/pages/health-care/request-health-id-card.md

 Veterans must first be enrolled in the VA health care system to receive a VHIC.
 There are three ways to enroll:

+-	**By phone
--	By telephone.
-You can call our toll-free hotline at 877-222-VETS (8387), Monday through Friday, 8:00 a.m. to 8:00 p.m.
+You can call our toll-free hotline at 877-222-VETS <a href="tel:+18772228387">877-222-8387</a>, Monday through Friday, 8:00 a.m. to 8:00 p.m.
 ET.
-- Online.
+- **Online
 You can apply at www.va.gov/healthbenefits/enroll.
--	In person.
+-	**In person
 You can apply at your local VA medical center.

 After we verify your enrollment, we’ll take your picture at your local VA medical center.
 You’ll also need to provide one form of identification when you apply.
 After this step,